danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 Thank you to SFGrenade, Roma 337 and Spamtom F. Gambleton for testing and feedback.

 ## Patch Notes
+1.2.0.0
+- Added/sorted helpers for Grubberfly's Elegy
+- New logic for checking if an attack is a Nail Art
+- Bug fix for IsNailAttack
+- Modified load priority so this library loads before most mods

 1.1.0.0
 - Added Charm templates using SFCore's EasyCharm as a base
 - Added a new modifier for Shape of Unn to NotchCosts